The first HYBRID Summer School in PV

 OPV

-PV storage
+Silicon PV

 11.15-11.30 Coffee Break Coffee Break Coffee Break Coffee Break Coffee Break